Doctor of Nurse Anesthesia Practice (DNAP)

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.

-Council on Accreditation icon
+Council on Accreditation logo

 The NU Doctor of Nurse Anesthesia Practice program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 10275 W. Higgins Rd., Suite 906, Rosemont, IL 60018-5603; (224) 275-9130.
 The program’s next review by the COA is scheduled for May 2027.